We aim to ensure that our curriculum:

 - Prepares them for the rest of their life by teaching them the skills and knowledge that will help them achieve in whatever they choose to do.

-- Prepares them well for the new style, tougher GCSE examinations by integrating rigorous monitoring and assessment throughout.
+- Prepares them well for GCSE and other examinations by integrating rigorous monitoring and assessment throughout.

 To ensure that our pupils understand their progress and whether they are on course to achieve their potential, we link their attainment throughout Key Stage 3 and 4 to GCSE grades.
 This means that from year 7 pupils can see whether they are ‘on track’.